bhakthiprabhu/InnoGuard/README.md

 - Cloud providers (managed but with free tiers):

-    - AWS/GCP/Azure → more setup, but scale-ready.
-You’d typically use:

     - AWS → ECS (with Fargate) or Elastic Beanstalk

     - GCP → Cloud Run (works beautifully with Docker images)